-“Sex never occurs during In the Mood for Love but I’ll be damned if this isn’t one of the sexiest films I have ever seen”. -Anonymous
+“Sex never occurs during In the Mood for Love but I’ll be damned if this isn’t one of the sexiest films I have ever seen.”

-Time and Place are crucial elements in this film, the cultural climate of the 1960s Hong Kong is visible more often than you notice.
-The film’s color portrays the beauty of Hong Kong of that period.
-Time and Place never allowed this two socially impaired people to fall in love but rather stay only in the mood for love.
+Time and Place are crucial elements here, the cultural climate of the 1960s Hong Kong is visible more often than you notice.
+The film’s color portrays the beauty of Hong Kong and the way people dressed in that period.
+Time and Place are reason, these two socially impaired people couldn’t allow themselves to fall in love but rather stay only in the mood for love.
 Overly familiar neighbors, the society which is traditionally intrusive is presented very aptly and it is another presentation of their community.
 It is incredible to see that romance can be so powerful even when there is only a possibility of love.
 This near romance love tease is shown in the most graceful manner.

 “We won’t be like them” says Mrs. Chan.